-Created – Some people propose that the Son of God is a created being; the first created being, who created all other things, but nevertheless a created being.
+Created – Some people propose that the Son of God is a created being; the first created being, who created all other things, yet still a created being.

 “Begotten of the Father before all worlds; God of God, Light of Light, very God of very God, begotten not made”.

 This discussion is complicated by the information that, when He became a human being, “although He existed in the form of God, did not regard equality with God a thing to be grasped, but emptied Himself, taking the form of a bond-servant, and being made in the likeness of men” (Phil.
 2:6-7).
-He emptied Himself of wisdom, power, knowledge, and became a helpless human baby named Jesus, having to learn like any other human being.
+He emptied Himself of the form of God and of equality with God.
+He became fully and truly human, having to learn like any other human being.
 But although He emptied Himself of supernatural powers, He remained the same Person as before.
-We need to keep this in mind when we think about Him.
-For instance, He said that He only does what the Father tells Him.
-If that was because He “emptied Himself”, His dependence on God does not help us to understand Who He really is.
+We need to keep these things in mind when we think about Him.
+For instance, He said that He only does what the Father tells Him to do.
+If that was because He “emptied Himself,” then His dependence on God does not help us to understand Who He eternally is.

-This subject requires humility, for humans are unable to understand God.
+This subject requires humility, for humans are not able to understand God.
 “His judgments are unsearchable and His ways are unfathomable” (Rom.
 11:33).
 The Lord warned:

 “as the heavens are higher than the earth,